-Meanwhile, For the Saewoo Jeot Seasoning: In a very small bowl, mix together saewoo jeot with soju.
-If desired, add a pinch each of gochugaru, crushed roasted sesame seeds, and/or minced green chili.
+Meanwhile, for the Saewoo Jeot Seasoning: In a very small bowl, mix together saewoo jeot with soju.
+If desired, add a pinch each of gochugaru, crushed roasted sesame seeds, and/or minced green chile.

 For the Ssamjang: In a small bowl, mix together doenjang, gochujang, crushed roasted sesame seeds, minced garlic, and sesame oil.

 To eat, each person should dip a piece of pork in the saewoo jeot, then set it on a cabbage leaf.
-Add a sliver of garlic, a dab of ssamjang, and a few pieces of the mu malaengi; if you like, add a slice of green chili too.
-Wrap the cabbae around it all and eat it in one big delicious bite.
+Add a sliver of garlic, a dab of ssamjang, and a few pieces of the mu malaengi; if you like, add a slice of green chile too.
+Wrap the cabbage around it all and eat it in one big delicious bite.

-Ssal-ddeumul (쌀뜨물, or rice rinsed water) is a useful ingredient in Korean cooking, both for its nutrients and the mild, starchy flavors it adds to food.
+Ssal-ddeumul (쌀뜨물, or rice-rinsing water) is a useful ingredient in Korean cooking, both for its nutrients and the mild, starchy flavors it adds to food.
 Use the cloudy water that runs off from the second or third time you wash your uncooked rice (not the first, which might have dust and other impurities).
-Rice-rinsed water is optional for this recipe, but I find it helps get rid of the pork's funky, meaty smell, which is not typically considered desirable in Korean cuisine.
+Rice-rinsing water is optional for this recipe, but I find it helps get rid of the pork's funky, meaty smell, which is not typically considered desirable in Korean cuisine.

 Make-Ahead and Storage

-The cabbage leaves can be brined, drained, and then wrapped in plastic and refrigerated up to 1 day in advance.
+The cabbage leaves can be brined, drained, and then wrapped in plastic and refrigerated up to one day in advance.